The 2018 season marks the quarter century milestone for the Northwoods League!

 Juan Pierre First NWL Alum to Win World Series Title (released March 26)

 Former Manitowoc Skunk, Juan Pierre, was the first Northwoods League alum to win a World Series title and the second NWL alum to reach the Major Leagues.
-Pierre played in the NWL for the Manitowoc Skunks during the 1996 season and won the batting title with a .360 average (49-for-136) over 35 games.
+Pierre played for the 1996 Manitowoc Skunks and won the batting title with a .360 average (49-for-136).

 Pierre was first drafted in the 48th round of the 1996 draft by the Mariners but would return to school.
 He was then drafted again by the Rockies in the 13th round of the 1998 MLB June Amateur Draft.
 Read Complete Story.